-Genetic information
+Genetic information subject to protection

 The US GINA law [6] defines genetic information as the result of a genetic diagnosis.
 This is cited as an element of discrimination because discrimination may be based on genetic information such as the potential risk of developing a disease.